 Grooved door jambs and window liners are an integral part of the New Zealand building scene.
-Their use means that additional joints may need to be used.
+Unfortunately their use means that additional joints often need to be made in the wall surface.
 Installation of grooved jambs is subject to workmanship skills.
-Unless the jambs are correctly set up and installed, with a 1-2mm clearance for the plasterboard, it is difficult to install the plasterboard effectively.
+Unless the jambs are correctly set up and installed, with a 1-2mm clearance for the plasterboard, it is difficult to install the board effectively.